Ren294/E-Commerce-Analysis/README.md

 - **Bronze Layer**: Raw, unprocessed data from various sources, such as `PostgreSQL` and log files, is stored in `HDFS`.
 This is the initial ingestion layer, where data is kept in its original form.

-- **Silver Layer**: Processed and cleaned data, suitable for analytics and machine learning, is stored in `HDFS`.
-This layer serves as a refined dataset for further querying and model building.
+- **Silver Layer**: Here, processed and cleaned data is stored as `Parquet` files in `HDFS`.
+This layer is tailored for analytics and machine learning, providing a refined dataset for querying and model building.

-- **Gold Layer**: Highly optimized and structured data stored in `Hive` in the `Parquet` format.
-This layer is query-ready and used for reporting and BI tools such as `Power BI`.
+- **Gold Layer**: The Gold layer features highly optimized and structured data, utilizing `Delta Lake` and `Hive`.
+This layer is designed for high performance and efficient querying, making it ideal for reporting and business intelligence tools such as `Power BI`.

 ## Analytics and Reporting